WordPress/gutenberg/docs/extensibility.md

 A filter that applies to the result of a block's `save` function.
 This filter is used to replace or extend the element, for example using `wp.element.cloneElement` to modify the element's props or replace its children, or returning an entirely new element.

-#### `blocks.getSaveContent.extraProps
+#### `blocks.getSaveContent.extraProps`

 A filter that applies to all blocks returning a WP Element in the `save` function.
 This filter is used to add extra props to the root element of the `save` function.
 For example: to add a className, an id, or any valid prop for this element.
-It receives the current props of the `save` element, the block Type and the block attributes as arguments.
+It receives the current props of the `save` element, the block type and the block attributes as arguments.

 _Example:_